docarray/docarray/docs/data_types/tensor/tensor.md

 ## Type coercion with different tensor types

 DocArray also supports type coercion between different tensor types.
-This mean that if you pass a different tensor type to a tensor field, it will be converted to the right tensor type.
+This mean that if you pass a different tensor type to a tensor field, it will be converted to the correct tensor type.

-For instance if you define a field of type [`TorchTensor`][docarray.typing.tensor.TorchTensor] and you pass a Numpy array to it, it will be converted to a [`TorchTensor`][docarray.typing.tensor.TorchTensor].
+For instance, if you define a field of type [`TorchTensor`][docarray.typing.tensor.TorchTensor] and you pass a NumPy array to it, it will be converted to a [`TorchTensor`][docarray.typing.tensor.TorchTensor].

 ```python
 from docarray import BaseDoc